Programmes

 The power of culture to positively impact physical and mental health and wellbeing is well documented.
 We recently celebrated this as part of the National #culturemakes campaign, which identified health and wellbeing as one of the 8 impacts of culture.

 More than just a by-product of creative activity, Creative Health is becoming a practice in its own right.
 Creative Health is the intersection of creativity and healthcare, where creative activities are intentionally designed to support mental and physical health, wellbeing and social connection.
-Other benefits include:

 Reduced stress and anxiety